arsh-kum04/arsh-kum04/README.md

 # Hi there, I'm Arsh 🙌🏻

 ### Native Android developer with a strong motivation and aptitude for problem-solving.
-Well versed in Java and Kotlin, able to combine technical skill with creativity to create intuitive mobile applications.
+Well versed in C++,Python, Java and Kotlin, able to combine technical skill with creativity to create intuitive mobile applications.
 Passionate about lifelong learning and development in the continuously evolving field of Android development.

 <img align="right" alt="Coding" width="400" src="https://github.com/arsh-kum04/arsh-kum04/assets/106028200/7b45cfe2-5ac5-4bb7-9d1a-d5e3a951221f">